molo17inc/gluesync-scheduler-module/README.md

 ## Running Locally and Testing with Postman

-To run the Gluesync Scheduler Module (aka Chronos) locally and test the API with Postman, follow these steps:
+To run the Gluesync Chronos module (aka Chronos) locally and test the API with Postman, follow these steps:

 ### Setup Prerequisites